fabianwesterbeek/tiger/README.md

 ## 📏 Metrics

-_Explain why these metrics are appropriate for your recommendation task and what they are measuring briefly._

-- [ ] Metric #1
-  - [ ] Description:
+- Hit Rate (H@k)
+  - Description: Measures whether the ground truth item appears in the top-k recommendations, indicating the model's ability to recall relevant items.

+- Normalized Discounted Cumulative Gain (NDCG@k)
+  - Description: Evaluates the quality of ranking by giving higher weight to correctly ranked items that appear earlier in the recommendation list.

-- [ ] Intra-List Diversity (ILD)
+- Intra-List Diversity (ILD)
-  - [ ] Description: Measures the diversity of recommendations by calculating the average pairwise cosine distance between content embeddings of recommended items.
+  - Description: Measures the diversity of recommendations by calculating the average pairwise cosine distance between content embeddings of recommended items.
 Higher values indicate more diverse recommendations.

+- Gini Coefficient
+  - Description: Assesses the equality of representation across different item categories in the recommendations.
+Lower values indicate more balanced representation of different categories.

 ---